 Peel CRCs are currently not accepting electronics, tires or, large appliances (such as stoves, fridges and dishwashers).

 - compost sales

 Donation drop-off and reuse stores

-- The Salvation Army Thrift Store at the Brampton CRC and Evolve Lifestyle at the Bolton CRC are both closed.
+- The Salvation Army Thrift Store at the Brampton CRC is closed.

 All services offered by Housing Services at the Region are currently operating.